philippe-guerit/claude-desktop-memory-bank/memory_bank_server/prompt_templates/default_custom_instruction.md

 ### Code Changes
 When code is modified or reviewed, EXECUTE:
-- CALL update-context WITH system_patterns to capture key design patterns
-- CALL update-context WITH tech_context to document dependencies
-- CALL update-context WITH progress to update status
+- CALL bulk-update-context WITH updates for system patterns, tech context, and progress

 ### Project Pivots
 When significant direction changes occur, EXECUTE: